 CTO - 26 June 2020 -

-Every technology startup needs to embrace machine learning and AI to stay relevant in their business.
+Every technology startup needs to embrace machine learning and artificial intelligence (AI) to stay relevant in their business.
 Thanks to the buzz around AI / ML and VC’s interest to see AI / ML in the decks used by founders to pitch their ideas, startups are figuring out ways to introduce machine learning into their products.
-Machine learning, if implemented well, can have a direct impact on their ability to succeed and raise the next round of funding.
+And Machine learning, if implemented well, can have a direct impact on their ability to succeed and raise the next round of funding for the company.
 However, the path to implementation of machine learning solutions for a startup does come with a baggage of hurdles.

-So why it is hard to implement machine learning-backed features for startups?
+So why is it hard to leverage the machine learning-backed features for startups?
 Let’s go through the top considerations to implement ML for a startup and the right ways to address them-

 A machine learning model is as good as the data used for training it.
 For most startups, the biggest challenge is the availability of data, especially the one that is related to their business problem.
 Generic datasets are not useful when it comes to the unique problems that startups are trying to solve.
 They would have to get hold of data for the feature they plan to roll out first.
 How does one get out of such a catch-22 situation?

 One way to do this is to start with a simple machine learning model that can work with sparse data, refine it with rule-based extraction techniques, and roll out the model/ a subset of the feature to the customers.
 For improving the model, try and set up a pipeline for a collection of labeled data.
 Techniques such as data fingerprinting using autoencoders can also be used to incrementally develop the ML model.

 With the spiraling popularity of neural networks and their success in case of face recognition and other object recognition problems, most startups tend to implement neural networks to solve business problems.
 Some of the challenges faced while implementing neural network-based solutions are-